jthernandez999/jthernandez999/README.md

 ### Hello World!👋

 I'm a Los Angeles based Full Stack Web Developer | Software Engineer.
-I am near completion of a full stack web developer program at BloomTech.
+I have completed the full stack web developer program at BloomTech.
 As a problem solver who loves facing challenges in my work, I'm excited to be at the development phase of my career as a web developer.
 I am passionate and ambitious about my work, and love to be on a team that questions possibilities!!!

 - 🌱 I’m currently working on mastering algorithms...
 - 🤝 I’m looking to develop my skills as a Software Engineer / Full Stack Web Developer.